 - Desktop Computer or Laptop

+- Audio Capabilities

+- Webcam and Microphone for synchronous sessions

 - Microsoft Word Microsoft 365 basics video training

 - Adobe Reader Acrobat tutorials

+- Zoom Zoom Privacy Policy

 - Internet Connection with access to Canvas

 - Canvas is the course management system at the University of Florida in which students will find course content, links to video lectures, assignments, quizzes, discussions, and grades.
 The use of this system will vary by instructor, but the following videos describe the most common tools in Canvas.
-The full student quide is provided if you have additional questions.
+The full student guide is provided if you have additional questions.

 - View Canvas Privacy Policy

 - Web Browser Chrome is the preferred browser for Canvas.
 If you do not have Chrome, you can download it.

 - University of Florida Email

 - Students are expected to check their my.ufl emails daily.
 View the Student Computing Requirements page for information on technology requirements and expectations.